dsanthak/NASSCOM-VSD-SoC-Design/README.md

       - [Design Rule Check](#design-rule-check)
     - [Power distribution network and routing]
       - [Lab steps to build power distribution network]
+      - [Lab steps from power straps to std cell power]
+      - [Basics of global and detail routing and configure TritonRoute]
     - [TritonRoute features]

 ## Inception of open-source EDA, OpenLANE and Sky130 PDK